-Beginning in 2018-19 and every third year thereafter, Wyoming schools receiving Title I, Part A funds will be ranked from highest to lowest based on each school's combined score for the achievement and growth indicators.
+Beginning in 2018-19 and every third year thereafter, Wyoming schools receiving Title I, Part A funds will be ranked from highest to lowest based on each school's combined score on the indicators.
 Title I schools performing among the bottom 5% of all Title I schools in the state will be identified for comprehensive support and improvement.